 The chances are that you already have an excellent landing page.
 Perfect!

 However, you will need more than just the landing page.
-You still have to build pages and content for your product and services.
+You still have to build pages and content for your products and services.

-If you’re planning e-commerce, you will need to set up a secured payment system.
+If you’re planning to launch e-commerce, you will need to set up a secured payment system.
 To do that, you can use software or third-party platforms.
-Either way, ensure that you let experts like Jlouis Technology guide you.
+Either way, ensure that you let experts like Jlouis Technology help you.
 Else, you might be exposing your customers to fraud and scams.

-Furthermore, create about, blog, and contact pages.
+Furthermore, you should also have these three pages: About, Blog and Contact page..
 While you are at it, do you have a logo?